ilisescu03/3D-Models-Marketplace/README.md

  Web app made for graphic designers.
 This app allows the users to download 3D models made by other creators and upload their own work.

-  -Estimated pages: 10
+   - Estimated pages: 10

-  -Functionalities: Sign Up, Download, Upload, Online payments
+   - Functionalities: Sign Up, Download, Upload, Online payments

 # USED TECHNOLOGIES
    - Languages:html, css, javascript